-In the previous post, we’ve talked about how the Web came to be.
+In the previous post, we talked about how the Web came to be.
 In this post, we’ll take a ride and see what happens when you visit a URL with your browser.
-We’ll also take a look at the contemporary technologies being used in the Web and how they all fit together.
+We’ll also take a look at the contemporary technologies being used on the Web and how they all fit together.

 - HTML (HyperText Markup Language) is a language that uses tags to represent structured Hypertext documents that can be understood by your web browser.